9 Insider Tips to Guarantee Your MRP Implementation Goes Smoothly

 Most cloud manufacturing softwares work with other online applications to give you a broader set of options for areas like accounting and online sales.

 That’s why it’s important that you consider the current and future integrations of the system you’re going for.
-Make sure that you can for example connect to your ecommerce store through Shopify or to QuickBooks for accounting.
+Make sure that you can for example connect to QuickBooks for accounting and that you have a Shopify inventory integration available.

 But even more importantly you need to know how far the integrations go and what the limitations are.